fangyuan-ksgk/RagAgent/README.md

 ## ✨ Features

-- 💬 Interactive chat interface with Claude-3.5-Sonnet
+- 💬 Interactive chat interface with RAG Agent
 - 💬 Adaptive on-request RAG
+- More to come

 ## 🛠️ Installation